My kids were more fascinated with the homeless in Harvard Square than just about anything else we experienced this past year.

 “Spaaare change.
 Can you help me out?” he would sing while shaking a small can as people walked by.

-Almost every time we walked by him, my kids, especially my 12-year-old son Kyle, would urge me to give him money.
+And almost every time we walked by him, my kids, especially my 12-year-old son Kyle, would urge me to give him some money.

 “Why don’t you help him?” he asked.